libops/captcha-protect/README.md

 ### Good Bots

 To avoid having this middleware impact your SEO score, it's recommended to provide a value for `goodBots`.
-By default, no bots will be allowed to crawl your protected routes beyond the rate limit unless their second level domain (e.g. `google.com`) is configured as a good bot.
+By default, no bots will be allowed to crawl your protected routes beyond the rate limit unless their second level domain (e.g. `bing.com`) is configured as a good bot.

 A good default value for `goodBots` would be:

 ```
+enableGooglebotIPCheck: "true"
-goodBots: apple.com,archive.org,duckduckgo.com,facebook.com,google.com,googlebot.com,googleusercontent.com,instagram.com,kagibot.org,linkedin.com,msn.com,openalex.org,twitter.com,x.com
+goodBots: apple.com,archive.org,duckduckgo.com,facebook.com,google.com,instagram.com,kagibot.org,linkedin.com,msn.com,openalex.org,twitter.com,x.com
 ```

+Since google publishes their bot IPs, we can also leverage their API to let google crawl the site unchallenged based on client IP.
+This can be enabled with `enableGooglebotIPCheck: "true"`

 **However** if you set the config parameter `protectParameters="true"`, even good bots won't be allowed to crawl protected routes if a URL parameter is on the request (e.g. `/foo?bar=baz`).
 This `protectParameters` feature is meant to help protect faceted search pages.